simpleanalytics/docs/_docs/31_integrations/00_create-plugin.md

 <script data-ignore-pages="/search/*,/account/*,/vouchers" src="..." />
 ```

+### Hide admins

+If possible, do not collect data from admins.
+Let's say, you are an admin and logged in to Drupal.
+If the plugin can detect it's an admin to the current site, do not collect data for that user.
+Make this optional in the UI.

+### Checklist

+- [ ] All settings below are changable via the UI of the plugin
+- [ ] Settings are hidden by default
+- [ ] Add ignore admins feature if possible
+- [ ] Auto deploy via GitHub Actions

 ### Collapse settings

 To keep the plugin simple and understandable, hide as many settings as possible.